xupenggoing/RNA_seq_pipeline/README.md

 **Option 2**: Download your raw data to your laptop and then transfer them to the web sever via Globus.

 ## 1.2 Data rename and unzip
+Generally, the names for your raw data are too long and complicated for the reading and the following analysis.
+We'd better change their names.
+We can finish unzipping and name-changing in a single step.
+Note here `-c` means keeping the raw data; otherwise, the raw data will dispear and only the name-changed files will be kept.
 ```
 nohup gunzip -c Rse1-1_164_029_S59_L002_R1_001.fastq.gz > G1_Rep1_R1 &
 nohup gunzip -c Rse1-1_164_029_S59_L002_R2_001.fastq.gz > G1_Rep1_R2 &